rutikwankhade/CoverView/README.md

 ## ⚡ Features
 - 🛠 Create cover images for your blogs quickly and easily
-- 🌈 Choose different colors for background, foreground, border and text
-- ✨ Choose from 15+ different background patterns
+- ✨ 15+ different background patterns
 - 💾 Download cover images in `.png` as well as `.jpeg` format

 ## 👩‍💻 Developing